tbedford/Website-Test/source/woeful-web.md

 The general problem is that "data hoarding" in the wider web is not a good thing.

-## APIs to the rescue?
+### Hello APIs

-But there is a plus side here.
+But there is a possible plus side here.
 APIs.

 For example, Trip Advisor do at least [offer an API](https://developer-tripadvisor.com/content-api/) (currently).
 You